-Stage 2: the complaint is escalated when the complainant requests a review (if they are not satisfied with the outcome at stage 1).
+Stage 2: the complaint is escalated when the complainant requests a review within 10 days of receiving the 1st stage response (if they are not satisfied with the outcome at stage 1).
 This will take place within 20 working days of the request being logged.
+The 2nd stage lead will always be a different person from the stage 1 lead.